-In this chapter, we will look at the deployment options in Service Mesh and provide recommendations that will result in secure microservices-based application for various application scenarios.
+This chapter considers the deployment options in Service Mesh and provides recommendations for secure microservices-based application for various application scenarios.
 Since the primary runtime functions are performed by proxies, the first deployment recommendations are in the context of configuring the various aspects of proxy functions.
-Each of the deployment recommendations are identified through the symbol SM-DRx where SM stands for Service Mesh, DR stands for deployment recommendation and x the number in the sequence.
+Each of the deployment recommendations are identified through the symbol SM-DRx, where SM stands for Service Mesh, DR stands for deployment recommendation, and x is the number in the sequence.

-4.1 Communication Configuration for Service proxies
+4.1 Communication Configuration for Service Proxies